jimchen1551/MPCS/Computer Science/Machine learning.md

 1. if % Miss. > 60%, **remove** the feature.
 2. deriving a new **missing indicator feature** from them (e.g., 0=absense and 1=presence) and discarding the original feature
 3. **complete case analysis**: deleting instances missing one or more feature values (usually only for target feature)
-4. **imputation**: replacing missing feature values with a plausible value based on the feature values present
+4. **imputation**: replacing missing feature values with a plausible value based on the feature values present (commonly replaced by a measure of the **central tendency**, e.g., continuous: median or mean; categorical )

 #### Irregular cardinality
 - unusual number of distinct values for a feature